 Not all companies who offer trust funds fully fund them to meet FMCSA requirements.
-One company, named Oasis Capital, Inc. was recently indicted due to underfunding their freight brokers trusts by not requiring enough collateral to meet FMCSA standards.
-Unfortunately, the FMCSA doesn't verify that trust funds are fully funded when they are filed in its system.
+One company, Oasis Capital, Inc. was recently indicted due to underfunding their freight brokers trusts by not requiring enough collateral to meet FMCSA standards.
+Unfortunately, the FMCSA doesn't verify that trust funds are fully funded when filed in its system.
 Once the FMCSA realized the trust funds didn't have the required funds backing them, hundreds of freight brokers had their trusts revoked, and were left with the option of closing their brokerages or spending more money to meet the FMCSA requirements.
-If you choose to go with the trust fund to get your license or already have one in place, it's crucial that you follow these steps to verify your trust meets FMCSA standards.
+If you choose to go with the trust fund option to get your license or already have one in place, it's crucial that you follow these steps to verify your trust meets FMCSA standards.

 Need Loans?
 Choose Your Option Wisely